OpenSourceEconomics/epp_topics/src/epp_topics/python_basics/importing/screencast/slides.md

 # Modules

-- So far we imported from packages or the standad library
+- So far we imported from the standard library or from packages
 - You can import from any module (a module is a `.py` file)
-- In larger projects you will split code across multiple modules and import from them
+- In larger projects you will split code across multiple modules and import them
+- Think of a package as a structured collection of modules

 ---